stalj/prg-basics/03-ControlStructures/ControlStructures.md

     y = 2\
     Point P(5,2) is in the first quadrant of the coordinate system

 1. Yes-no question are often used in surveys to gauge people\'s attitudes with regard to specific ideas or beliefs.
-Write a program that displays a survey consisting of three questions.
+Write a program that prints a survey consisting of three questions.
 Save the answers to logical type variables.
 Then view the survey result.
 Sample result:

     SURVEY
     Are you interested in computer science? (y/n): y\